kaaek/edge-uav-mec-optimizer/README.md

 ```

 This will:
-1. Detect available GPU (CUDA) or fall back to CPU
+1. Detect available GPU (CUDA) or fall back to CPU (It is a long calculation if on CPU).
 2. Run parameter sweeps (default: N sweep - number of UAVs)
 3. Generate plots comparing different algorithms
 4. Save results to PNG files